DowerX/msbuild-docker/Readme.md

 2. setup your preferred connfiguration for the VM in *.env.windows*
 3. copy your setup files to *build/share*
 4. edit *build/share/install-buildtools.ps1* as required
-5. run ```docker compose up windows``` to install the buildtools, you can monitor it via VNC on port 5900
+5. run ```docker compose up install-msbuild``` to install the buildtools, you can monitor it via VNC on port 5900
 6. run ```docker compose build msbuild``` to create the final docker image, you can remove the buildtools from *build/share/msbuild* and *build/share/inno5* afterwards to save space
 7. copy your project to the *src* directory
 8. run ```docker compose run -it msbuild``` to open a Visual Studio Dev CMD prompt